 I'd learn to be quickly appreciative of this very Persian trait in my travels, and how to reciprocate my gratitude.

-Without a doubt, the easiest way to do those trips to the smaller towns and villages of Iran is by car.
+Without a doubt, the easiest way to make those trips to the smaller towns and villages of Iran is by car.

 In the multitude of people I befriended, I had a few friends who owned cars.
 This led to invitations to travel to the capital city, Tehran, and the surrounding areas, as well as places as far as Esfahan for Persian New Year (Nowruz, the Equinox).
 Never turn these invitations down!

-Certainly, if there’s anything I took from Iran in my four months there, it’s to always say yes.
+Indeed, if there's anything I took from Iran in my four months there, it's always to say yes.

 This attitude has taken me to places I never knew existed – who knew Iran is home to some of the most beautiful snow-capped mountains and rolling green-hilled villages where the clouds pass through you?

-Be aware, though, as with homes, an unmarried couple aren’t legally allowed to stay together under the same roof.
+Be aware, though, as with homes, an unmarried couple isn't legally allowed to stay together under the same roof.
 Be cautious.

 I never felt unsafe or that I was at risk of anything, but it's always worth remembering in more populated areas.